-The IAFF strongly supports the Public Safety Employer-Employee Cooperation Act and encourages members of Congress to cosponsor the bill.
+The IAFF strongly supports the Fire Fighter and EMS Employer-Employee Cooperation Act of 2021 and encourages members of Congress to cosponsor the bill.

-Summary: The Cooperation Act would guarantee public safety officers basic collective bargaining rights in states that do not currently provide them.
+Summary: The Fire Fighter and EMS Employer-Employee Cooperation Act would guarantee fire fighters and EMS workers basic collective bargaining rights in states that do not currently provide them.

-While many public safety officers already benefit from local collective bargaining laws, there are still many workers that have zero rights or whose laws do not provide adequate protection.
+While many fire fighters and EMS workers already benefit from local collective bargaining laws, there are still many workers that have zero rights or whose laws do not provide adequate protection.
 Over the years, Congress has expanded the scope of collective bargaining laws to protect private sector employees, transportation workers, federal government employees and congressional employees.
-One of the few groups of workers not covered by federal law are state and local government employees, including public safety officers.
+One of the few groups of workers not covered by federal law are state and local government employees, including fire fighters.

-While Congress has historically given states and localities wide latitude in managing their own employees, ensuring public safety officers have basic collective bargaining rights is consistent with the increasing role of the public safety community in protecting our nation’s homeland security.
+While Congress has historically given states and localities wide latitude in managing their own employees, ensuring fire fighters and EMS workers have basic collective bargaining rights is consistent with the increasing role of the fire/EMS community in protecting our nation’s homeland security.

-The Public Safety Employer-Employee Cooperation Act would give public safety officers basic collective bargaining rights in states that currently do not provide them.
+The Fire Fighter and EMS Employer-Employee Cooperation Act would give fire fighters and EMS workers basic collective bargaining rights in states that currently do not provide them.
 The legislation gives states wide flexibility to write and administer their own laws, consistent with the following minimum standards:

 - The right to form and join a labor organization and to have that organization be recognized through the formation and agreement of a contract.